 I love it with a good grilled steak.
 Or juicy pork chops.
 And spicy Italian sausages in wine for example.
-And I’ve even served it as a light vegetarian meal for lunch, with a crips green salad on the side!
+And I have even served it as a light vegetarian meal for lunch, with a crips green salad on the side!

 Do you love scalloped potato side dishes like this galette?

-Then also check out a popular French version you certainly have heard about: my dauphinoise potatoes au gratin!
+Then you should also check out a popular French potato recipe that you most certainly have heard about as well: my dauphinoise potatoes au gratin!

 - 2 ¼ lb oven potatoes (1 kg), peeled